Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 ### 4.3.4 Phase 4: Final Review

 The Host reviews the entire process and generates the final audit process report.
-The lead auditor is encouraged to revise the system analysis report based on the deeper understanding of the protocol acquired during the process.
+The lead auditor is encouraged to revise the system analysis report based on a deeper understanding of the protocol acquired during the process.
 We denote the duration of this phase as $L_F$ with a default assumption of $L_F = 2$.

 ## 4.4 Reward Pool Structure